grig23/primetime.en/help/AccountIQ/home.md

 # Account IQ overview {#account-iq-overview}

 Credential sharing by streaming service subscribers is a major and growing problem for the industry.
 To add to it, understanding, identifying, and acting on credential sharing is a complex process.
 There is complexity involved in understanding the subscriber usage behavior and in developing a holistic view of their activity—for example, distinguishing sharing among members within the same household and outside.
-Due to this challenge, streaming service providers have inhibitions in acting against credential sharing.
+Due to this challenge, streaming service providers may have inhibitions in acting against credential sharing.

-Generally, video streaming service providers understand the risk and cost of sharing to their business but have limited remedies, such as blocking the sharers.
-However, an informed and targeted approach is recommended – one that enables services to understand sharing accurately and to adopt strategies that reward good viewing behavior and simultaneously target business growth.
+Generally, video streaming service providers understand the risk and cost of sharing to their business but have limited remedies, such as blocking the sharers or making offers.
+However, an informed and targeted approach is recommended—one that enables services to understand sharing accurately and to adopt strategies that reward good viewing behavior and simultaneously target business growth.

 ![Account IQ flow diagram](assets/aiq-intro.png)